dushankw/minimal-fedora-hypervisor/README.md

 ### credit

-Portions of this guide refer to documentation found on https://jamielinux.com
+Portions of this guide (networking stuff) refer to documentation found on https://jamielinux.com